learn-co-students/programming-univbasics-4-array-simple-array-manipulations-lon01-seng-ft-060120/README.md

 ## Introduction

 In a previous lab, you learned how to create arrays and access the elements of an array.
-Now you are ready to manipulate arrays using different Ruby methods.
+Now you are reay to manipulate arrays using different Ruby methods.

 Fork and clone this lab.
 Run `learn` to see the initial test failures, then write the required methods in the